Hypercubed/wc.js/Readme.md

 ## Description

 Gets newline, word, and byte counts from a stream.
-Designed to match output fron Unix/Linux wc.
+Designed to match output from Unix/Linux wc.
 Can be used as a library or from the command line.

 ## Installation from git